plewkowycz/crypto-mobile-app/README.md

 # Assignment

-This repository demonstrates end-to-end (E2E) testing for a React Native app using the Maestro framework as part of assigment.
+This repository demonstrates end-to-end (E2E) testing for a React Native app using the Maestro framework as part of an assignment.

 As part of the delivery we:
 - Document the steps in this README